conda-incubator/conda-store/docusaurus-docs/community/contribute/contribute-code.md

     conda-store-server --standalone
     ```

-4. You should now be able to access the `conda-store` server at [localhost:8080](http://localhost:8080/) from your web browser.
+4. You should now be able to access the `conda-store` server at
+   [localhost:8080](http://localhost:8080/) from your web browser.
+Note that
+   this will enable hot reloading by default, allowing code changes to be picked
+   up by the webserver immediately without restart.

 ## `conda-store-ui`